TrueFiEng/useDApp/packages/siwe/README.md

 ### UseDapp 🤝 SIWE

-Usedapp's framework to Signing-in with Ethereum.
+Usedapp's plugin to Signing-in with Ethereum.

 More info about Sign-in with Ethereum can be found [here](https://login.xyz/)